4 Things to Know Before You Sign Up Your Child for Youth Football

 - Make sure that your child always puts his safety equipment on and wears it properly.
 In particular, you need to make sure the child has a helmet that fits properly, uses a cup, and uses a mouthpiece on every single play.
 In addition, you may be able to reduce the occurrence of many bumps and bruises with the use of knee and hip pads.
 Finally, for some positions, such as linemen, neck rolls may also be helpful safety equipment.

 - You know your child better than anyone so watch for signs that he has injuries that he’s not telling anyone about.
 If you think he is hurt talk to him about this concern and find out what is going on.

 - Make sure that your child is physically fit to play football to begin with.
 Many leagues will require an annual physical to verify this for insurance purposes, but even if they don’t you should have your child have a physical before playing.
 During the physical make sure to ask your doctor if your child has any health conditions that make football dangerous.

 So while injuries are a fact of life in football, with proper planning, physical conditioning, and use of protective equipment they can be minimized.
-In fact, many player play football for years without anything more than a few bumps and bruises, or mild muscle strains.
+In fact, many players play football for years without anything more than a few bumps and bruises, or mild muscle strains.

-3. Youth Football Is a Huge Commitment For Both You and Your Child
+3. Youth Football Is a Huge Commitment for Both You and Your Child

 Parents and kids are often shocked at the commitment required for youth football.
-There will be 3-4 practices a week that will last 90 minutes to 2 hours or more each.
+There will be 3 to 4 practices a week that will last 90 minutes to 2 hours or more each.
 These practices are in addition to weekly games.
 Games will last about 2 ½ hours, plus travel time to and from games.
 This cuts into the time available for many other activities.

 It can also be difficult for many parents to get out of work in time to get their child to practice.
 In addition, all of the time spent running one child to and from games and practices can take away time from other children if you have children who don’t play.